SySS-Research/smbcrawler/README.md

 ### Help out

-If you notice a lot of false positives or false negatives in the secrets, please help out and let me know.
+If you notice a lot of false positives or false negatives in the reported secrets, please help out and let me know.
 Community input is important when trying to improve automatic detection.
 Best case scenario: provide a pull request with changes to the default profile file.